'TAPP into Democracy' event series a big hit

 Many viewers agree.
 Bia Annunziata is a freshman in Professor Horner’s class, where they often watch YouTube videos illustrating the effect of entertainment news shows.

 “SNL makes Romney look like an idiot and Obama an over-conﬁdent asshole,” Annunziata said.

 TAPP’s mission, in this way, is similar to Horner’s; they both want to entertain and educate.

 “I love being able to reach out to students,” TAPP Vice President Camille Hosman said.
 “And SNL’s nonpartisan like us too.”

-Hosman explained that she’s interested in discussing politics in a non-partisan way because she says it’s difficult to discuss politics when you just talk about labels - Democrat or Republican, liberal or conservative - instead of facts.
+Hosman said she's interested in being non-partisan because it's difficult to discuss politics when you just talk about labels--Democrat or Republican, LIberal or Conservative--instead of facts.

 “Everyone can vote, everyone can learn,” she said.